Lakshay-Sood/Docker-node-app/README.md

 # Docker Node App
 A simple node server that we will run in docker container using its docker image.

+The main feature is that we won't just build and run the docker image inside a container, but we would also ensure that we can **develop side-by-side** without having to rebuild the docker image for each subsequent change made in the source code.**

+---

 ## Prerequisite:
 1. Get Docker from https://docs.docker.com/get-docker/
 2. In the terminal, type `docker version` and it should list *Client* as well as *Server Docker Engine* details (if only *Client* details are displayed, make sure your Docker desktop app is up and running)
+3. NO NEED to install node on your machine

 ## Steps to Follow:
 1. Clone this repo